-- be fitted with a metrologically controlled display, scale, readout and/or printer accessible without tools to present the relevant data and/or - be capable to present the relevant data on a metrologically controlled remote display accessible without tools and/or - be capable to easily present the data via metrologically controlled application software on the device of the user and/or consumer and/or - be capable to easily present the data via a metrologically controlled channel.
+- a) be fitted with a metrologically controlled display, scale, readout and/or printer accessible without tools to present the relevant data and/or - b) present the relevant data on a metrologically controlled remote display accessible without tools and/or - c) present the data via metrologically controlled application software on the device of the user and/or consumer and/or - d) present the data via a metrologically controlled channel (e.g. data storage, website).